michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 1. AND it was that while he went into the house of one of the chief Pharishee to eat bread, on the day of shabath, they watched him.

-2. And, behold, a certain man who had gathered watersDaknish vo mäyo, an expression for the dropsy. was before him.
+2. And, behold, a certain man who had gathered waters

 3. And Jeshu answered and said to the Sophree and the Pharishee, Is it lawful on the shabath to heal?